hansroh/skitai/README.rst

 *New in version 0.26.17*

-You can split yours views and help utilties into components directory.
+You can split yours views and help utilties into pasta directory.

 Assume your application directory structure is like this,

 .. code:: bash

   templates/*.html
-  components/*.py # app library, all modules in this directory will be watched for reloading
+  pasta/*.py # app library, all modules in this directory will be watched for reloading
   static/images # static files
   static/js
   static/css